mikependon/RepoDB.NET/pages/operations/bulkinsert.md

 For now, this operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).

-### Use Case
+#### Use Case

-This method is very useful if you are inserting multiple records towards the database.
+This method is very useful if you are inserting multiple rows towards the database.
 It is high-performant in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).

-If you are working to insert range of records from 1000 or beyond, then use this method over [InsertAll](/operation/insertall).
+If you are working to insert range of rows from 1000 or beyond, then use this method over [InsertAll](/operation/insertall).

-### Installation
+#### Installation

 To install, simply type the codes below in your Package Manager Console.